Plagiarism isn't just a problem for news articles in newspapers. It is an issue that has been plaguing the internet for a long time now.

 7. Link Keywords With Affiliate Links

 After content scraping, there are chances that you may lose some valuable traffic.
 However, you can take advantage of that by simply adding affiliate links to certain keywords.
-You can automate this process by using plugins such as SEO Smart Links and Ninja Affiliate.

 This way, while you may lose out on some traffic, you’ll still end up making affiliate income from it.
 For all you may know, you might be even taking advantage of the scraper’s audience.

 8. Summary RSS Feed